 Have you ever experienced birthday burnout?
-You know, the feeling that overtakes your whole family when you're completely cupcaked, partied and goody bagged out by the time your kid's "real" birthday arrives?
-These days, birthday burnout can be intensified for kids who have multiple celebrations leading up to their birthday—in school, with relatives, at after-school—and sometimes the big day can be kind of anti-climatic.
+You know, the feeling that overcomes your family when you're cupcaked, partied and goody-bagged out by the time your kid's real birthday arrives?
+Birthday burnout can be intensified for kids who have multiple celebrations leading up to their birthdays—in school, with relatives and after school—and sometimes the big day is anticlimatic.

-This year, banish the burnout with 14 super-simple and fun ideas to make your kid's birthday as special as they are without big presents, treats or spending a lot of money.
-These ideas focus on creating a little bit of magic, making the birthday child feel special and just having fun together.
+Banish the burnout with 14 super simple and fun ideas to make your kid's birthday as special as he or she is without big presents, treats or spending a lot of money.
+These ideas create a bit of magic and make the birthday child feel special just having fun together.

-1. Start the day out with a special birthday breakfast, complete with candles and a round of "Happy Birthday."
-If possible, get up extra early and make your kid's favorite breakfast, or find the time to make it together.
-Do this all over again at lunch and dinner.
+1. Start out the day with a special birthday breakfast, complete with candles and a round of "Happy Birthday."
+If possible, get up early and make your kid's favorite breakfast or find the time to make it together.
+Do this again at lunch and dinner.

-2. While they're at school, fill up their room with helium balloons, or decorate it with tons of streamers and other birthday decor.
-Greet them with a personal-sized mug cake when you pick them up!
+2. While your child is at school, fill up his or her room with helium balloons, or decorate it with streamers and other birthday decor.
+Greet your child with a personal-sized mug cake when you pick he or she up.

-3. Blow up a bunch of regular latex balloons early in the morning while your kid's still sleeping and cover the floor with them for a fun surprise.
+3. Blow up a bunch of regular latex balloons early in the morning while your kid is sleeping; cover the floor with them for a surprise.

 4. Write "Happy Birthday!" on the bathroom mirror or window with shaving cream.

-5. Put a surprise birthday note or card in their lunch bag, backpack or coat pocket telling them how much you love them.
+5. Put a surprise birthday note or card in his or her lunch bag, backpack or coat pocket telling them you love them.

-6. Announce special upcoming activities you have planned, like a vacation or something they've been wanting to do forever.
-Even if you were going to do it anyway, say it's a special birthday gift.
+6. Announce special upcoming activities you have planned, such as a vacation or something they've wanted to do forever.
+Even if you were planning to do it anyway, call it a special birthday gift.

-7. If there is something on the horizon like the addition of a pet, or an increase in their allowance, do the big reveal.
-We told our son we would be moving his bedtime by one hour on his birthday, which made it seem more important.
+7. If there is something on the horizon like the addition of a pet or an increase in his or her allowance, do the big reveal.
+We told our son we would move his bedtime by one hour on his birthday, which made it seem more important.

-8. We realize we may catch some flak for this but, if possible, you and your kid can play hooky so you can do something fun together like visit a favorite museum, restaurant or destination playground.
-C'mon, it's one day a year!
+8. We may catch flak for this, but if possible, play hooky with your child and do something fun together.
+Visit a favorite museum, restaurant or destination playground.
+C'mon, it's one day a year.

-9. Take an identically posed photo of your kid every year on the big day.
+9. Take an identically posed photo of your child every year on the big day.
 When you have enough pictures, turn them into a digital slide show or put them into an album.
-Review it each year on their birthday.
+Review it each year on his or her birthday.

-10. Celebrate the exact minute of their birth as if it were midnight on New Year's Eve.
+10. Celebrate the exact minute of his or her birth as if it were midnight on New Year's Eve.
 Bang pots and pans, throw confetti and blow horns.

 11. Write your child a birthday letter every year.
-Wrap up the year; say how you've seen them grow and change, and why they are so special.
-If your kid isn't yet old enough to cherish these letters, save them for later.
-Make sure to read them together every year.
+Wrap up the year; say how you've seen them grow and change and why they are so special.
+If your child isn't yet old enough to cherish the letters, save them.
+Read them together every year.

-12. Do an annual sweep of their possessions, and donate unwanted books and toys to charity.
-Not only is it a great way to bond while helping others, you're also making room for all of the inevitable presents coming your kid's way.
-Read our post on other ways to give back at birthday time.
+12. Do an annual sweep of his or her possessions and donate unwanted books and toys to charity.
+It's a great way to bond while helping others and you're also making room for the inevitable presents.

-13. Reminisce about the day they were born.
-Look at the baby photos, reread any cards you still have, watch home videos, share funny stories (in our case, how Daddy locked his keys in the car during a huge snowstorm.)
-Move on to more recent milestones, like the first day of school or another special occasion.
+13. Reminisce about the day he or she was born.
+Look at baby photos, re-read any cards you have, watch home videos and share funny stories—in our case, how daddy locked his keys in the car during a huge snowstorm.
+Move on to more recent milestones such as the first day of school or another occasion.

-14. Let the birthday kid call the shots for the day.
-They should choose dinner or the days' activities.
-Maybe even let them break a couple of rules or stay up past bedtime.
+14. Let the birthday child call the shots for the day.
+He or she can choose dinner or the days' activities.
+Maybe let them break a couple of rules or stay up past bedtime.